Why you cannot just throw away a battery

 Follow the following easy rules to extend the life of batteries:

-• Always insert a battery in the device correctly “terminal-to-terminal”;
+• Always insert a battery into the device correctly “terminal-to-terminal”;

 • Do not use batteries of different manufacturers in a device;